-The BRAHMS experiment has unique capabilities for precise momentum determination and particle identification.
-The forward spectrometer (FS) is unique within the family of RHIC experiments in that it can identify hadrons up to rapidity y=4.
-It covers a large momentum and transverse momentum range.
-The excellent Particle Identification (PID) and angular coverage of the Mid-Rapidity Spectrometer (MRS) extends and complements measurements by the other RHIC detectors, and provides comparisons between mid-rapidity and forward-rapidity spectra with the same experiment setup.
-Despite the small solid angles of the spectrometers, p_t spectra of identified particles can be measured up to ~ 4 GeV/c with a readily obtainable integrated luminosity.
-This permits, for example, studies of high- p_t suppression in heavy-ion reactions over a wide rapidity range.
+The BRAHMS experiment has unique capabilities for precise momentum determination and particle identification for studying relativistic heavy-ion collisions.
+The forward spectrometer (FS) is unique within the family of RHIC experiments in that it can identify hadrons up to rapidity y = 4, and covers a large momentum and transverse momentum range.
+The excellent Particle Identification (PID) and angular coverage of the Mid-Rapidity Spectrometer (MRS) extends and complements measurements by the other RHIC detectors, and it provides for comparisons between mid-rapidity and forward-rapidity spectra.
+Despite the small solid angles of the spectrometers, p_t spectra of identified particles can be measured up to 3-5 GeV/c and at several rapidities with a readily obtainable integrated luminosity.
+This permits, for example, studies of high p_t -suppression in heavy ion reactions over a wide rapidity range.

-Results from the BRAHMS experiment obtained in RHIC Runs I-III.
+Results from the BRAHMS experiment obtained in RHIC runs I-III.

-The near term plans of the collaboration for RHIC Runs IV to VI emerge naturally from the first results that have been obtained from the commissioning run at $\sqrt{s{NN}}$ =130 GeV (Run I), the first major run at the design energy $\sqrt{s{NN}}$ = 200 GeV for Au-Au collisions (Run II), and the p-p and d-Au runs at the same energy of 200 GeV in Runs II and III.
+The near term plans of the collaboration for RHIC runs IV to VI emerge naturally from the first results that have been obtained from the commissioning run at $\sqrt{s{NN}}=130$ GeV (run I), the first major run at the design energy $\sqrt{s{NN}}=200$ GeV for Au-Au collisions (run II), and the p-p and d-Au runs at the same energy of 200 GeV in runs II and III.

-The data collection in these runs has been characterized by a first mapping of the global features of the reactions listed above exploiting the unique features of the BRAHMS experiment, namely the ability to study a large region of the (y, p_t) space with excellent particle identification for charged hadrons over a wide range in momentum and rapidity.
-The time estimates for completion of the program made initially were based on the design estimates of the integrated luminosity at RHIC.
-The integrated luminosity and diversity in species that has been delivered so far has not been sufficient to complete our baseline program.
+The data taking in these runs has been characterized by a first mapping of the global features of the reactions listed above exploiting the unique features of the BRAHMS experiment, namely the ability to study a large region of the (y, p_t) space with excellent particle identification for charged hadrons over a wide range in momentum and rapidity The time estimates for completion of the program made initially were based on the design estimates of the integrated luminosity at RHIC.
+It is clear that the integrated luminosity and diversity in species that has been delivered so far has not been sufficient to complete our baseline program.
 In addition, a number of very interesting new physics topics have been identified which the collaboration wish to investigate in greater depth.
-These topics tend either to involve low production cross section events, such as those leading to high- p_t particles, or the measurement of correlations among particles.
+These topics tend either to involve low production cross section events, such as those leading to high p_t particles, or the measurement of correlations among particles.
 In either case, measurements with higher integrated luminosity are needed.